VISITORS'

 and fore-runner to the

 Golden Hofner.
-Made over a very short period in 1958, these Deluxes are
+Made over a very short period in 1958 and into 1959, these Deluxes are

 development process leading up the Golden Hofner model, as they